Kristian Lindberg: Nykøbing

 On 6 September 2020, he joined Nykøbing FC after a successful trial.
 He made his debut for the club on 6 September in a 1–0 victory against Avarta in the third-tier 2nd Division.
 His first goal for the club came on 20 November, which proved to be the winner in a 2–1 win over HIK.
 On 8 January 2021, he extended his contract with Nykøbing until 2022.
 At the end of the season, Nykøbing achieved promotion back to the second tier by winning the title.

 On 4 August 2021, Lindberg scored a hat-trick in the first round of the Danish Cup as Nykøbing knocked out B1908 Amager with a 4–1 final score.
 In the third round of the cup, Lindberg was an unused substitute as his club shockingly knocked out FC Copenhagen in a 3–0 win.
 On 25 May 2022, Nykøbing announced the departure of Lindberg, as his contract had come to an end.

 ÍA

 On 28 June 2022, Lindberg joined Icelandic club ÍA.
+He made his debut for ÍA on 4 July, coming on as a half-time substitute for Oliver Stefánsson in a 1–0 league loss to Leiknir Reykjavík.
+On 8 August, he scored his first goal for the club in a 2–1 loss to Valur, heading in a cross from Gísli Laxdal Unnarsson.

+Lindberg left ÍA at the end of the year, as they suffered relegation to the 1. deild karla.
+He finished his six-month stint with the club with two goals in 11 appearances.

+Ishøj

+On 31 January 2023, Lindberg confirmed, that he had joined Danish 3rd Division club Ishøj IF.
+He made his debut for the club on 18 March, replacing Daniel Stückler in the 63rd minute of a 2–0 league victory against AB Tårnby.
+Three days later, he scored his first goal for Ishøj in a 1–1 home draw against Næsby, and he scored his first brace nine days later, on 1 April, helping his side to a convincing 6–0 win over Dalum.

+Frem

+On 18 August 2023, it was confirmed that he had joined Danish 3rd Division club BK Frem.
 He left the club at the end of the year.

-Ishøj

-On 31 January 2023 Lindberg confirmed, that he had joined Danish 3rd Division club Ishøj IF.